 “I like that, and I’m sure I’ll like Pangur Bán, if I ever get to meet her.”

 “Him.
 He’ll introduce himself to you in his own good time.”
 Andy snapped the extended carrying handles into the bags and lifted them.

 “I can manage the carry-on, Andy.
 I’m a Viking, remember?”

 He set the bag in front of her.
 “After you, Brunhilda.”

-Gaze glued to the heels of her shoes this time, he followed her up the stairs.
-When they reached the landing where the staircase turned, Pangur raced up the stairs, howling and darting between their feet.
+Gaze safely glued to the heels of her shoes, he followed her up the stairs.
+When they reached the landing where the staircase turned, Pangur raced up behind them, howling and darting between their feet.
 Suzanne shrieked and lost her balance.

 Andy dropped the suitcase to help her.
 Behind him, the growling dog charged after the cat and slammed against Suzanne.
 She shrieked again, let go of the carry-on, and toppled backwards into Andy, who compensated by thrusting her forward.
 Together they fell onto the landing, hopelessly—and intimately—entwined.

 Crimson-faced and gasping for breath, Suzanne tried to wriggle free.
 “I’m…it’s…oh, I’m…”